nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 | target_column         | 'summary'                      | Name of the target column containing the summarized text                    |

 ### Question Answering
-The dataset for question answering must follow the general Adapt dataset.
-Adapt currently support extractive question-answering and hence requires :
+The dataset for question answering must follow the general nyuntam-adapt dataset. nyuntam-adapt currently support extractive question-answering and hence requires :

 - **CONTEXT**
         - Text column that contains the context